mfofhofp2/One-Period-Model/README.md

 ## Interpretation — the locality pattern

-Laying all five (now six, counting both endpoint conditions) results side by side:
+Laying all five results side by side:

 | Reference point | Condition | Depends on |
 |---|---|---|